kobaltcore/renkit/README.md

 ### Acquiring notarization certificates
 renotize requires a few pieces of information to be able to notarize your application.
 These are:
 - `bundle_id`: The internal name for your app.
 This is typically the reverse domain notation of your website plus your application name, i.e. `com.example.mygame`.
-- `key_file`: The path to the private key file for your Developer Certificate.
-This is typically a `.pem` file.
+- `key_file`: The path to your private key file, typically ends in `.pem`.
+If you used the provisioning process, it will be named `private-key.pem`.
-- `cert_file`: The path to the public certificate file for your Developer Certificate.
-This is typically a `.cer` file.
+- `cert_file`: The path to the Apple-generated certificate file created during the provisioning process, typically ends in `.cer`.
+If you used the provisioning process, it will be named `developerID_application.cer`.
-- `app_store_key_file`: The path to the combined key file for your App Store connection.
-This is typically a `.json` file.
+- `app_store_key_file`: The path to the combined App Store key file generated during the provisioning process, ends in `.json`.
+If you used the provisioning process, it will be named `app-store-key.json`.

 `renotize` provides a `provision` command which will interactively guide you through the process of acquiring the required certificates step by step.